 A Tummy Tuck (Abdominoplasty) is designed to smooth and flatten the abdomen by excising excess skin, fat and tightening the abdominal wall.
-Liposuction is usually part of this procedure as it will accentuate the waist and add definition to the abdomen.
+Liposuction is usually part of this procedure as it can accentuate the waist and add definition to the abdomen.
 Additionally, Dr. Delgado offers the option of a waist enhancement technique that tightens additional musculature (the external oblique fascia) around the waist.
-This procedure trims and sculpts the waistline and improves the shape of the upper buttocks as a bonus.
+This procedure trims and sculpts the waistline and can improve the shape of the upper buttocks as a bonus.

 Most women seeking a Tummy Tuck have gone through pregnancies and have completed their childbearing.
 These women have found that diet and exercise, while very beneficial, fall short of restoring the abdominal tautness and contours they enjoyed prior to their pregnancies.
-The surgery allows a woman to achieve a level of body sculpturing that cannot be achieved by any other means.
+The surgery addresses concerns that cannot be achieved by any other means.
 An additional benefit is that some (but not all) stretch marks can be eliminated with the removal of the excess skin.
 The navel (belly button or umbilicus) is remodeled as a consequence of the skin tightening procedure and this is described in more detail later (see OPERATIVE TECHNIQUE below).